VirgilSecurity/ionic-admin-nodejs/README.md

 });
 ```

-To use basic authentication, you must create an API Access Account.
+To use **basic authentication**, you must create an API Access Account.
 You can create an API Access Account in the Ionic Administrator Console.
 This is done by creating a user with the "API Administrator" role.
 The username and password must be provided as `auth.username` and `auth.password` options to the `Client` constructor along with `auth.type` option equal to `'basic'`:

 ```javascript
 const client = new Client({